Perth Wave Energy Project, Australia

 In July 2012, Carnegie and the Australian Department of Defence signed a power supply and purchase agreement, which gives it all the rights to purchase the electricity generated by the project.

-The project will be connected to the grid network at HMAS Stirling.
+The power will be transmitted to the grid network at HMAS Stirling.